Burnley F.C.: Records and statistics

 The record for the most first team appearances in all competitions for Burnley is held by goalkeeper Jerry Dawson, who played 569 games between 1907 and 1929.
 The club's top goal scorer is George Beel, who scored 188 goals from 1923 to 1932.
 In 1962, Jimmy Adamson won the FWA Footballer of the Year award, the first and to date only time a Burnley player achieved this.
-Willie Irvine became top goal scorer in the first tier in 1965–66 with 29 goals, a unique feat in the club's history.
-Jimmy McIlroy is the most capped player while at the club, as he made 51 appearances for Northern Ireland between 1951 and 1962.
+Willie Irvine became top goal scorer in the first tier in 1965–66 with 29 goals, also a unique feat in the club's history.

+Jimmy McIlroy is the most capped player while at the club, making 51 appearances for Northern Ireland between 1951 and 1962.
 The first Burnley player to play in a full international match was John Yates, who took to the field for England against Ireland in March 1889.
 He scored a hat-trick but was never called up again.
-In January 1957, 17-year-old Ian Lawson netted a record four goals on his debut against Chesterfield in the FA Cup third round.
+In January 1957, 17-year-old Ian Lawson netted a record four goals on his debut for Burnley against Chesterfield in the FA Cup third round.
 The youngest player to play for the club is Tommy Lawton, who was aged 16 years and 174 days on his debut against Doncaster Rovers in the Second Division on 28 March 1936.
 His debut made him the then youngest centre-forward ever to play in the Football League.
 The oldest player is Len Smelt, who played his last match aged 41 years and 132 days against Arsenal in the First Division on 18 April 1925.